strimzi/strimzi-kafka-operator/development-docs/TESTING.md

   values decide how Cluster Operator should be installed (i.e., Olm, Helm, Bundle).
 Moreover, it provides `rollbackToDefaultConfiguration()` method, which basically re-install Cluster Operator to the default values.
 In case user wants to edit specific installation, one can use `defaultInstallation()`, which returns `SetupClusterOperatorBuilder`.
-* **BeforeAllOnce** - custom extension which executes code only once before all tests are started and after all tests finished.
 * **storage/TestStorage** - generate and stores values in the specific `ExtensionContext`.
 This ensures that if one want to retrieve data from
   `TestStorage` it can be done via `ExtensionContext` (with help of ConcurrentHashMap) inside `AbstractST`.
 * **parallel/TestSuiteNamespaceManager** - This class contains additional namespaces will are needed for test suite before the execution of `@BeforeAll`.